Is Apple killing Mac gaming? Believe it or not, this is a question developers and gamers seriously ask themselves every few months.

 - Have created successful games

-They all came to similar conclusions: Mac gaming will be just fine.
+They all came to a similar conclusion: Mac gaming will be just fine.

 ⚠ Keep in mind this is the personal opinion of developers, not official statements from the companies they are part of.